Sec-ant/matches-hotkeys/README.md

 - `resolveKey` handles the complexity of key identification and aliasing
 - `parseCombination` orchestrates modifier logic and `resolveKey` calls
-- `parseHotkeys` uses `parseCombination` results to match real keyboard events
+- `matchesHotkeys` uses `parseCombination` results to match real keyboard events

 This layered approach means you can use any level directly:

 - Use `resolveKey` for custom key processing
 - Use `parseCombination` for parsing without event matching
-- Use `parseHotkeys` for complete hotkey parsing functionality
+- Use `matchesHotkeys` for complete hotkey matching functionality

 ---